 Services to help with a separation

-There are many situations during the process of separation when you may need support and advice.
-Below are some services that could be useful.
+There may be situations during the process of separation when you need legal support and advice.
+Here are some services that could be useful.

 A solicitor can help with legal matters like getting a divorce, dividing property or belongings and making arrangements for children.

 Choose a solicitor who specialises in family law if possible.
 You can check for solicitors who practice family law in your area at the Family Law Association website.

 If you are on a low income you may be entitled to legal aid to help with the costs.
 Not all solicitors offer legal aid, you can find those who do through the websites of the Family Law Association and Scottish Legal Aid Board.